Hard currency: History

+Throughout human civilization, gold and silver were used as hard currencies with the use of gold as money beginning at around 600 BCE in Asia Minor.
+In the early and high Middle Ages, the Byzantine gold solidus or bezant was used widely throughout Europe and the Mediterranean.
+Over time, due to issues with divisibility, bimetallist standards emerged, with gold being used for large transactions and silver being used for small, day-to-day transactions.
+The adoption of bimetallism as internationally recognized hard currency developed rapidly when the ducat began to have a fixed value in terms of silver.
+The gold ducat originated in Venice in 1284 and gained international acceptance over the centuries.

-The paper currencies of some developed countries have earned recognition as hard currencies at various times, including the United States dollar, euro, British pound sterling, Japanese yen, Swiss franc and to a lesser extent the Canadian dollar, Australian dollar, New Zealand dollar, Swedish krona, Singapore dollar, and Hong Kong dollar.
+With the rise of fiat currency, most notably from the 19th century to the modern day, paper currencies of some developed countries have earned recognition as hard currencies at various times.
+These currencies have included United States dollar, euro, British pound sterling, Japanese yen, Swiss franc and to a lesser extent the Canadian dollar, Australian dollar, New Zealand dollar, Swedish krona, Singapore dollar, and Hong Kong dollar.
 As times change, a currency that is considered weak at one time may become stronger, or vice versa; the Japanese yen is a recent example.

 Despite their countries' large economies, neither the Chinese renminbi (yuan) nor the Indian rupee are considered "hard" currencies.
 The rupee is not widely used in international trade and is not fully convertible on the capital account.
 In addition, India has a large trade deficit, which exerts downward pressure on the currency.
 The renminbi is not traded on world exchanges and the government places many controls on exchanging the currency.

 One measure of hard currencies is how they are favored within the foreign-exchange reserves of countries: